 4.20(1) Ongoing inventory.
 Equipment, supplies, or other materials purchased with campaign funds or received in kind are campaign property.
 Campaign property, other than consumable campaign property, with a value of \$500 or more when acquired by the committee shall be listed on the inventory section of the schedule.
 The property shall be listed on each report until it is disposed of by the committee or its residual value falls below \$100 and the property is listed once as having a residual value of less than \$100.
 "Consumable campaign property" means stationery, yard signs, and other campaign materials that have been permanently imprinted to be specific to a candidate or election.
 For property purchased by the committee, the date purchased shall be the earlier of the date the committee attained physical possession of the property or the date the committee issued payment for the property.
-For in-kind contributions, the date received shall be the date on which the committee attained physical possession of the purchase price of property purchased by the committee and the actual or estimated fair market value of property received as an in-kind contribution, as well as the actual or estimated current fair market value of the property at the end of the current reporting period.
+For in-kind contributions, the date received shall be the date on which the committee attained physical possession of the property.
+The committee shall provide the complete date (month/day/year).
+The schedules shall include the purchase price of property purchased by the committee and the actual or estimated fair market value of property received as an in-kind contribution, as well as the actual or estimated current fair market value of the property at the end of the current reporting period.